awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

-# Code Samples<a name="code-samples"></a>
+# Code samples<a name="code-samples"></a>

 Use the examples in this topic as a starting point for writing Athena applications using the SDK for Java 2\.x\.
-For more information about running the Java code examples, see the [Amazon Athena Java Readme](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/example_code/athena) on the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples) on GitHub\.
+For more information about running the Java code examples, see the [Amazon Athena Java readme](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/example_code/athena) on the [AWS code examples repository](https://github.com/awsdocs/aws-doc-sdk-examples) on GitHub\.
 +
 **Java Code Examples**
   +  [Constants](#constants)